PepperDAO/PepperDAO/README.md

 # PepperDAO

-Welcome Pepper DAO  - A simple DAO boiler plate implementation
+Welcome to Pepper DAO  - A simple DAO boiler plate implementation

 To boostrap development, open up the root folder in VS Code, and you'll see two sub folders - chain and web.